 We identified key financial reporting experts at various levels of our business, who received advanced IFRS training from our consulting partners.
-We have prepared training materials covering the transition plan and applicable accounting standards and have begun detailed training of our global finance organization.
-We plan to also hold IFRS information sessions for senior management and members of our IFRS steering committee and Audit Committee.
+We have prepared training materials covering the transition plan and applicable accounting standards and are continuing detailed training of our global finance organization.
+We are also holding IFRS information sessions for senior management and members of our IFRS steering committee and Audit Committee.